 Teaching training courses or presenting educational content at professional conferences or through asynchronous, synchronous, and blended internet-based courses and webinars.
-For teaching, two (2) CAWA CPD points are earned per clock hour of instruction.
+For teaching, two (2) CAWA CPD points are generally earned per clock hour of instruction.
 Please note that breaks, meals, and networking segments do not count as instructional time.
 Instructional time is rounded down to the nearest quarter-hour.
 Fractions of a point smaller than 0.25 cannot be earned.
+A one-hour workshop or webinar = 2 instructional clock hours.